 The Graduate Student Professional Development Grant (GSPDG) was established to encourage student participation in scholarly and creative activities that support academic progress and foster professional growth.
 The grant is competitive, and funds are subject to availability.
-Awards will be allocated by a grant committee appointed by the Associate Provost for Graduate Studies.
+Awards will be allocated by a grant committee appointed by the Vice Provost for Graduate Education.

 Student Eligibility (Please see Eligible Expenses for more details.)